wolram/VotoData/README.md

 5. **Assembly & QA** — merges worktrees, wires up the page, runs visual diff against the original

 Each builder agent receives the full component specification inline — exact `getComputedStyle()` values, interaction models, multi-state content, responsive breakpoints, and asset paths.
 No guessing.

+## Use Cases

+- **Platform migration** — rebuild a site you own from WordPress/Webflow/Squarespace into a modern Next.js codebase
+- **Lost source code** — your site is live but the repo is gone, the developer left, or the stack is legacy.
+Get the code back in a modern format
+- **"Make it look like this"** — client sends a reference site.
+Use it as a visual starting point to build theirs faster instead of starting from a blank page.
+- **Learning** — deconstruct how production sites achieve specific layouts, animations, and responsive behavior by working with real code

+## Not Intended For

+- **Phishing or impersonation** — this project must not be used for deceptive purposes, impersonation, or any activity that breaks the law.
+- **Passing off someone's design as your own** — logos, brand assets, and original copy belong to their owners.
+- **Violating terms of service** — some sites explicitly prohibit scraping or reproduction.
+Check first.

 ## Project Structure